 This manual should be kept in the vehicle at all times for personal reference.
-The operator's manual, motor home operation manual and chassis operating guide are to be considered permanent parts of this vehicle.
+The operator's manual, INFOCASE and chassis operating guide are to be considered permanent components of this vehicle.
 They should remain in the vehicle when sold to provide the next owner with important safety, operating and maintenance information.

-NOTE:

-The descriptions, illustrations, and specifications in this manual were correct at the time of printing.
+NOTE: The descriptions, illustrations, and specifications in this manual were correct at the time of printing.
 We reserve the right to change specifications or design without notice, and without incurring obligation to install the same on products previously manufactured.